Key takeaways:

 Hi team,

-Please review the promo links and confirm tracking by close of business (COB) today, 5:00 PM PT (Oct 13) so we can schedule the send for tomorrow morning.
+Please review the promo links and confirm tracking is working by close of business (COB) today, 5:00 PM PT (Mar 12) so we can schedule tomorrow morning’s send.

-If timing is tight, kindly reply with your earliest ETA.
+If timing is tight, reply with your earliest ETA.

 Thanks!